Officials and experts worry about COVID-19 and kids, hopeful for vaccine soon

 WASHINGTON (NEXSTAR) — Federal officials say the belief that kids are safe from COVID-19 is wrong.

-“The myth that children don’t get sick is disproven by the facts,” HHS Secretary Xavier Becerra said.

-Becerra says there are a number of children who’ve been hospitalized by the virus and some have died.
+“The myth that children don’t get sick is disproven by the facts,” Health and Human Services Secretary Xavier Becerra said.
+There are a number of children who’ve been hospitalized by the virus and some have died, he said.

 “The kids are part of the unvaccinated right?
 And if you haven’t been exposed to coronavirus in the past, and if you’re not vaccinated, you’re at risk of getting bad complications of the viral infection itself,” said Dr. Clair Boogard, Children’s National COVID-19 Vaccine Program medical director.